 Do Your Research

-Before you start doing anything you need to do as much research as you can into the world of blogging.
+Before you start a blog you need to do as much research as you can into the huge world of blogging.
 You need to decide whether or not there is a gap in the market for your voice, whether you want a niche or not, discover who the leading bloggers in that niche are and learn how they present themselves on their blog.
 You aren’t looking to necessarily compete with these bloggers (don’t take on the world just yet, eh!) but it is a great way to decipher what works, what doesn’t and what you can bring to the table.

 Pick A Name That Will Last